 Now we’re here, in a way the challenge of the hike makes it all the more worthwhile: I know it’s not something I will ever do again, so it makes me savour that precious hour all the more.
 Truly a once-in-a-lifetime experience, and one I will never forget.
 The rain just makes it even more memorable.

-2/ You can also do gorilla trekking in Rwanda and DRC but it costs $1500 in Rwanda and $400 in DRC.
-At the time of writing, however, Virunga National Park in DRC is closed to tourism due to conflict.
+2/ You can also do gorilla safaris in Rwanda and DRC but it costs $1500 in Rwanda and $400 in DRC.

 3/ A porter will cost an extra $15.
 If you are fit and healthy, the weather is dry, and you are not carrying much you won’t need one.
 But if you are at all in doubt, if it’s wet or slippery, you have a heavy bag, or are unsure about your fitness, then get one.
 You’re contributing to the local economy and giving someone a day’s wage.